 In an effort to move quickly, 90% of millennials said they’d buy a home sight unseen, compared to just 70% of boomers.
 That number is up significantly from a year ago when 78% of millennials said they’d purchase a home without touring it first.

-Sight-unseen homes aren’t without risks, and millennials said they would only consider it under the right circumstances.
+Sight-unseen homes aren’t without risks, and millennials said they would only consider them under the right circumstances.
 Millennials said they could be convinced to buy a home sight unseen if:

 - The home was listed at a great price point (56%)